 Welcome to Keld’s genealogy website

 Every summer night we enjoyed the setting sun in the horizon, accompanied by singing blackbirds from the tops of the lamp posts.
 The neighborhood road was small and U-shaped with very little traffic, so we could play safely in the environment until long after sundown.
 We played hide and seek, rounders, football, cowboys and indians, bicycle race, rollerskating and much more.
 The girls played hopscotch, skipped rope and played tennis balls up against the walls.
 Close by was an old-style grocery, a dairy shop with butter in half barrels, and a kiosk with a tiny telephone booth, which cost 10 øre to use per call.
 It was about as healthy an environment as can be imagined in which to raise your kids, and I often think of the many happy days and nights there.
+Later in life, I was married and divorced, after which I moved back to the environment.
+I now live across the road from my childhood home in a cozy apartment.
+The entire community was totally renovated in 2016.

 From early 2012 I started doing serious genealogy research.
 It has been quite a journey so far, but very worthwhile.
 Being a genealogist is definitely a full-time job.
 Thankfully, many people have worked hard to publish much needed information throughout the years.
-And so, one can sit comfortly at home while researching, which is much more pleasant than spending hours on end at the reading room of the State Archives, working through piles of dusty old papers.
+And so, one can sit comfortably at home while researching, which is much more pleasant than spending hours on end at the reading room at the State Archives, working through piles of dusty old papers.
 However, there’s a “flip side” to working from your computer at home: When searching through endless church records or the like, it’s all too easy to lose track of time, and before you know it, it’s 4am in the morning, and you have had nothing to eat since last night.
 Thank God for coffee and sandwiches!

 Other genealogists both in Sweden, Denmark and the United States have been very helpful as well.
 A while ago, a bunch of Facebook groups have emerged, and for many different countries, where much needed help can be had.
 I hereby express my sincere thanks to all of them.
 Without help, we are all lost.

 I also need to emphasize the fact, that some of the information I publish here may be incorrect.
 A fact that goes for many genealogy websites.
 Yet another flip side of the easy access to information; many genealogists have – to some degree – built their family trees based partly on non-verified information, sometimes done with a simple copy-paste procedure from other people’s websites.
 But as long as it is clearly stated, I don’t see it as a major problem, but of course sources are very important in every case.
-Some information however cannot be verified at all, and a family tree is very dynamic, as it changes all the time.
+Some information however cannot be verified at all, and a family tree is a very dynamic thing, as it changes all the time.
 Hopefully towards a still more correct one, which should always be the end goal for every serious genealogist.
 Therefore I am continuously working on updating and adding sources.
-Maintaining a genealogy website with over 11.000 names is a major task, which can not, even under the best of circumstances, be completed in a single lifetime.
+Maintaining a genealogy website with over 12.000 names is a major task, which can not, even under the best of circumstances, be completed in a single lifetime.
 For these reasons, I ask your forgiveness for any mistakes I may have made.

 A great number of individuals are only mentioned briefly in the list of surnames, and have no individual family charts.
 The reason is, that I am of course most interested in my closest relatives, but in due time, more individual family charts will show up.
 Also, it makes little sense to create charts for individuals with hardly any known information, or with only few relations.